KalypsoDev/enjoyAndLearnVanilla/README.md

 **Enjoy & Learn** is a playful and intuitive web application designed to support the management of a children's language academy.
 Focused on creating a fun and enriching learning environment, this tool simplifies administrative tasks so educators can focus on what matters most: **helping kids enjoy learning English and French**.

-Whether you're managing students, teachers, courses, or enrollments, this app gives you full control over the essential data of your academy — all in one place.
+Whether you're managing students, teachers, courses or enrollments, this app gives you full control over the essential data of your academy — all in one place.

 ## 🌟 Philosophy